Hendrix-CS/csci285/labs/abm.md

 We will use three states to model our `Termite` behavior, `FORAGE`, `LOOK`, and `DROP`.

-When a `Termite` is in the `FORAGE` state, they wander randomly around the world.
+* When a `Termite` is in the `FORAGE` state, they wander randomly around the world.
   If they step on top of an `Environment` cell that contains `DIRT`, they pick it up by making their current cell `EMTPY`, and change their own state to `LOOK`.

-In the `LOOK` state, the `Termite` is looking for another piece of `DIRT`.
+* In the `LOOK` state, the `Termite` is looking for another piece of `DIRT`.
 They will again wander around the world randomly until they are standing on a cell with `DIRT`.
 When this happens, they change their state to `DROP`.

-Finally, a `Termite` in the `DROP` state is now looking for an `EMPTY` `Environment` cell in the world.
+* Finally, a `Termite` in the `DROP` state is now looking for an `EMPTY` `Environment` cell in the world.
 They wander randomly until they find this `EMPTY` cell, then put their `DIRT` into the cell.
 They then take 5 random steps, and finally change to the `FORAGE` state.
 This last piece helps them not to immediately pick up the piece of `DIRT` they just dropped.

 Create 50 `Termite` agents, and place them randomly in the world to start.

 ### Step 3 - Sliders

+num_dirt

+num_termites

 ## Evaluation

 Run your model for 1000 iterations.
+Write a lab report, including screen shots from the start and end of your model.
 Describe what you see in terms of the formation of piles of dirt.

-## What to Hand In

 ## Grading